High-resolution models of the vertical shear instability: Methods

 \subsection{Numerical technique}

-The overarching goal of our numerical setup is to limit numerical dissipation, so as to resolve as best as we can the VSI's secondary instabilities and the resulting turbulent cascade.
-The simulations presented below are all performed with the Idefix code \citep{Lesur.Baghdadi.ea23} using the 3rd order LimO3 reconstruction scheme \citep{Cada.Torrilhon09} and the HLLC Riemann solver.
-To limit numerical dissipation due to advection by Keplerian rotation, we use the orbital advection scheme (also known as "Fargo") implemented in Idefix in a fully conservative way \citep{Mignone.Flock.ea12}, using a piecewise parabolic (PPM) method to reconstruct fractional advection.
-The system of equations is evolved using a 3rd order TVD Runge--Kutta scheme.
+The overarching goal of our numerical setup is to limit numerical dissipation, in order to resolve the VSI's secondary instabilities and the resulting turbulent cascade as accurately as possible.
+We performed all simulations presented here using the Idefix code \citep{Lesur.Baghdadi.ea23} with a compact third-order reconstruction scheme \citep[LiMO3]{Cada.Torrilhon09} and the Harten-Lax-van Leer-Contact (HLLC) Riemann solver.
+To limit numerical dissipation due to advection by Keplerian rotation, we used the orbital advection scheme (also known as `Fargo') implemented in Idefix in a fully conservative manner \citep{Mignone.Flock.ea12}, using a piecewise parabolic (PPM) method to reconstruct fractional advection.
+The system of equations is evolved using a third-order TVD Runge--Kutta scheme.

-The code ran on the LUMI-G pre-exascale supercomputer in Finland, using simultaneously 4096 AMD Mi250X GPUs for the two highest-resolution models.
+We ran the code on the LUMI-G pre-exascale supercomputer in Finland, using 4096 AMD Mi250X GPUs simultaneously for the two highest-resolution models.